Panel For Example Panel For Example Panel For Example

 1.Controlled Impedance Design

-Use impedance calculators or stack-up planning tools (e.g., Polar Si9000) to define trace dimensions and layer stack-ups for controlled impedance routing.
+Use the PCB impedance calculator or stack-up planning tools (e.g., Polar Si9000) to define trace dimensions and layer stack-ups for controlled impedance routing.

 2.Solid Reference Planes